liliana-sanfilippo/bibtex-ts-parser/README.md

 # BibTeX TS Parser

-I adapted the JS Parser from [bibtex js parser](https://github.com/yepengding/bibtex-js-parser).
+BibTeX TS Parser based on the JS Parser from [bibtex js parser](https://github.com/yepengding/bibtex-js-parser).
 Now in TypeScript (ESNext).

 Transforming a BibTeX file to an object in memory or a semi-structured file on disk.